A comparison between Shapefit compression and Full-Modelling method with PyBird for DESI 2024 and beyond: Full-Modelling tests

 \subsection{Maximum and minimum freedom}

 Fig.~\ref{fig:fixed_bias_FS} demonstrates the effect of fixing \(b_2\) and \(b_3\) to the local Lagrangian relation, and \(c_{\epsilon, 2}\) to zero for the \textit{Full-Modelling} fit with the combination of the LRG, ELG, and QSO mocks.
 Fixing these parameters provides a tighter constraint for \(\Omega_{\mathrm{cdm}}h^2\).
-This is consistent with the results from \textit{ShapeFit} where the constraint on \(m\) is tighter with the ``BOSS MinF" configuration.
-This effect also holds for the cases of $w$CDM and oCDM.
-However, the constraints on the extended cosmological parameters $w$ and $\Omega_{k}$ themselves are largely unaffected, as these primarily change the overall amplitude of the power spectrum and the redshift-distance relationship, rather than the power spectrum tilt.\footnote{Note that this is true for the smooth `background' form of dark energy tested here, wherein forms of Dark Energy with $w<-1$ are in any case somewhat unphysical as they result in an unstable vacuum energy density.
-However, in the case of `clustering' quintessence models that allow for a physical mechanism in which solutions with $w<-1$ can arise, the clustering of the Dark Energy fluid itself can give rise to scale-dependent effects that could change the tilt of the power spectrum.
-In that case, improved constraints on the $m$ parameter could result in improved constraints on the parameters of Dark Energy.} All cosmological parameters remain consistent with their respective truth values with the ``BOSS MinF" configuration.
+This improvement is consistent with the results from \textit{ShapeFit} where the constraint on \(m\) is tighter with the ``BOSS MinF" configuration.
+This effect also applies to the cases of $w$CDM and oCDM.
+However, the constraints on the extended cosmological parameters $w$ and $\Omega_{k}$ themselves are largely unaffected, as these primarily change the overall amplitude of the power spectrum and the redshift-distance relationship rather than the power spectrum tilt.
+All cosmological parameters remain consistent with their respective truth values with the ``BOSS MinF" configuration.